Jackson-Zzs/Jackson/README.md

 A common question we get about component testing is 'what components do I test?
 I just only used a framework set of components'.
 The most common way students test components is by often creating a small abstract component where you put your own custom styles or properties.
 E.G. Creating a `MyButton` that wraps a MUI `Button`.

-### 2.8.
-Other notes
- * The port you can use to `fetch` data from the backend is defined in `frontend/src/config.json`
- * The data structure of a "question" is open ended for YOU to define how it's structured - it's not defined explicitly in the backend.
-Because of this, the backend has 3 wrapper functions defined in `backend/src/custom.js` that it uses to extract meaning from your custom data structure. <b>You will have to implement these as you build out your frontend</b>b>.
-* For users of typescript, [follow this guide](https://gitlab.cse.unsw.edu.au/COMP6080/23T1/react-typescript)

 ### 3.1.
 The Frontend

 Navigate to the `frontend` folder and run `npm install` to install all of the dependencies necessary to run the ReactJS app.
 Then run `npm start` to start the ReactJS app.

 Please note that some properties that the backend takes in are defined as blank objects.
 These are objects that can be defined by you, as the backend will simply store your object on some routes and then return it to you on other routes (i.e. the backend doesn't need to understand the schema of some objects you pass it).
-An example of this object is all of the data associated with a quiz.

-This approach we've taken is actually designed to make the assignment _easier_, as it gives you control without having to worry about backend architecture.

-Don't forget to check out our helpful resources about [ReactJS](https://cgi.cse.unsw.edu.au/~cs6080/23T1/help/resources/reactjs).

 ### 3.2.
 The Backend (provided)

-You are prohibited from modifying the backend.
-No work needs to be done on the backend.
-It's provided to you simply to power your frontend.

-The backend server exists in your individual repository.
 After you clone this repo, you must run `npm install` in `backend` directory once.

 To run the backend server, simply run `npm start` in the `backend` directory.
 This will start the backend.